-- 1. whether the facts set out in the allegation are proved; - 2. whether those facts amount to the 'statutory ground' of the allegation (e.g. misconduct or lack of competence); and - 3. in consequence, whether the registrant's fitness to practise is impaired.
+- 1. whether the facts set out in the allegation are proved; - 2. whether those facts amount to one or more of the the 'statutory grounds' of the alleged ation (e.g. misconduct or lack of competence); and - 3. in consequence, whether the registrant's fitness to practise is impaired.